Know Your ADA Wheelchair Ramp Requirements

 Exceptions to the Maximum Slope Rule

-For very short ramps, it's possible to have a steeper slope.
-If space limitations prohibit a maximum slope of 1:12, a ramp with a 6" rise can have a maximum slope of 1:10 and a ramp with a 3" rise can have a maximum slope of 1:8.
+It's possible to have a steeper slope for very short ramps.
+If space limitations prohibit a maximum slope of 1:12, a ramp with a 6" rise can have a maximum slope of 1:10, and a ramp with a 3" rise can have a maximum slope of 1:8.

 Cross Slope

-The cross slope is the slope of a ramp run from side to side.
+The cross slope is the slope of a ramp running from side to side.
 ADA wheelchair ramp requirements allow a maximum cross slope of 1:48.
-The same maximum cross slope applies to landings for the purpose of allowing water to drain.
+The same maximum cross slope applies to landings to allow water to drain.

 Multiple Ramps